Kirsten Work

 Biography

-Kirsten Work's passion for aquatic ecology and conservation began in the University of Wisconsin's Limnology Laboratory working as a lab tech on fish predation studies.
-This training led to master's research on sockeye salmon fry predation on zooplankton in SW Alaska and dissertation research on exotic zooplankton in southern Oklahoma.
-During her dissertation research, she also worked on side projects on cyprinid fishes and freshwater mussels.
+Kirsten Work's commitment to aquatic ecology and conservation began in the University of Wisconsin's Limnology Laboratory working as a lab tech on fish predation studies.
+This training led to master's research on sockeye salmon fry predation on zooplankton in SW Alaska and dissertation research on exotic zooplankton in southern Oklahoma, with side projects on cyprinid fishes and freshwater mussels.
 Finally, before arriving at Stetson, she did postdoctoral work on the carbon dynamics of the Lake Okeechobee food web, including bacteria, protozoa, rotifers and zooplankton.
 This wide array of experiences has given her a broad perspective geographically and taxonomically.
-At Stetson, she has worked on spring ecology, primarily at Volusia Blue Spring, with projects on algae, snails, fish ecology and the effects of invasive snails and fish on ecosystem function.
+At Stetson, she has worked on spring ecology, often at Volusia Blue Spring, with projects on algae, snails, fish ecology and the effects of invasive snails and fish on ecosystem function.
+Recently, she has broadened her scope again to evaluate the integrity of springs across Florida and the US and to assess movement of exotic species throughout the Americas.
 She also has worked on the ecology of local lakes, as central Florida is one of the areas of the country with the highest densities of lakes due to its karst (limestone) geography.
-In her courses, she regularly collaborates with students on community-based research projects in which students apply the knowledge they gain in class to real world problems proposed by local resource managers.
+In her courses, she regularly collaborates with students on field and lab research projects in which students apply the knowledge they gain in class to real-world problems.
 These various projects have resulted in publications and attendance at conferences with Stetson students.

 More About Kirsten Work